Commonjava/charon/README.md

-# hermes - Synchronize repositories to Mercury over AWS
+# hermes - Synchronize repositories to Ronda over AWS

-This hermes is a tool to synchronize several types of artifacts repository data to RedHat Mercury service (maven.repository.redhat.com).
+This hermes is a tool to synchronize several types of artifacts repository data to RedHat Ronda service (maven.repository.redhat.com).
 These repositories including types of maven, npm or some others like python in the future.
-And Mercury service will be hosted in AWS S3.
+And Ronda service will be hosted in AWS S3.

 ## Prerequisites